danielsaidi/Sheeeeeeeeet/README.md

 ## Appearance

-Sheeeeeeeeet can be globally styled by using the `ActionSheetAppearance.standard` instance.
-All action sheets copies this instance when they are created.
-They can then be individually styled without affecting the global style.
+Sheets can be globally styled by using the `ActionSheetAppearance.standard`.
+All sheets copy this appearance when they are created.
+They can then be individually styled without affecting the global appearance.

-Have a look at the demo application to see how global and individual styling can be setup.
-It's really easy.
+Have a look at the example app to see how global and individual appearances work.

 ## Contact me